cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 #### Create Database

 Now that the instance has been created, it's time to the Service Broker database within the instance.
-The following use Google's Cloud Shell to connect to the MySQL instance and creates the required database and user that the broker will use to connect.
+The following steps use Google's Cloud Shell to connect to the MySQL instance to create the required database and user that the broker will use to connect.

 1. Select the "Overview" tab.